 So what are the most common do’s and don’ts in Japan?

-- Do not blow your nose in public
+- Don't blow your nose in public

-- Do wear a mask
+- Wear a mask when you're sick

-- Do not point with your finger
+- Don't point with your finger

 - Don't be late

-- Don't make phone calls in trains
+- Don't make calls while using public transportation

-- Do be quiet
+- Be quiet

-- Don't pour your own drink
+- Don't pour the drink into your own glass

 - Don't tip